-of a more recent institution, it is well known robbers and pirates by sea and land.
-Let that a large part of this criminal child-them.
-There are worse robbers and pirates hood, from 60 to 70, or nearly 90 per cent. can be redeemed.
-From that single range of experience, it is evident that there are the Austrian buccaneers, who if so many can be redeemed after they have become vicious, a still larger proportion could be prevented from ever falling into vice.
+of a more recent institution, it is well known that a large part of this criminal childhood, from 60 to 70, or nearly 90 per cent. can be redeemed.
+From that single range of experience, it is evident that if so many can be redeemed after they have become vicious, a still larger proportion could be prevented from ever falling into vice.
 This is the position that Lord BROUGHAM took up in the paper read at the Bristol meeting on Wednesday.
 Now all this is as plain as possible.